Moss1019/sql_tool/readme.md

 - @Service beans
 - @Controller beans
 - @Entity POJOS
-- JS code to make HTTP requests using axios
+- TS code to make HTTP requests using axios
+- TypeScript Type definitions

 ## Using the code
 First, define the objects in the application using the following syntax <br />